 9:00am – 12:00pm

 Eligible Students: Currently in Grades 5-9 (Entering Grades 6-10 in September)

 About the Scholarship

 A Merit Scholarship can cover up to 50% of tuition and is awarded for a student’s entire time at Garden.
 There are four sections on the exam, Reading Vocabulary, Reading Comprehension, Math Computation and Math Concepts.
 In order to be considered for a 50% Merit Scholarship a student must score in the 95th percentile or above on all four sections.
 In order to be considered for a 25% Merit Scholarship, a student must score in the 90th percentile or above on all four sections.
 All students that qualify for a Merit Scholarship must be in good academic and community standing in order to be considered.

 Merit Scholars must maintain specific academic and social criteria in order to maintain their Merit Scholarship award.

 Families who register for the Merit Scholarship Exam (who have not received a Merit Scholarship in the past) may also apply simultaneously for need-based tuition assistance at any time.
-If a Scholarship covering 75%+ of the tuition is accepted, then need-based financial assistance no longer be considered.
+If a Scholarship is accepted, depending on the size, need-based financial assistance may no longer be considered.
 Typically, Merit Scholars are not also eligible for need-based financial assistance.
 If they are not awarded a Scholarship, then their financial aid applications will be considered.